 - Documented sobriety length of time, if applicable.

 - Written documentation of homelessness(examples: Living in a Shelter, with a friend/relative, on the street, etc) (Homeless Verification Form)

 - Attend an Intake Interview.
 Applicants will be scheduled for an intake interview with Carolyn’s House staff.
 During this interview, it will be determined if the applicant meets the financial eligibility requirements.
 Applicants will be required to submit all necessary financial documentation in accordance with the document checklist provided by the staff.
-The Carolyn’s House staff will also review the rules and regulation of the program.
+The Carolyn’s House staff will also review the rights and responsibilities of the program.